Entera Bio Ltd. (ENTX)'s Financial Results Comparing With Cara Therapeutics Inc. (NASDAQ:CARA) | New Business Observer

 Profitability

-Table 2 represents Entera Bio Ltd. (NASDAQ:ENTX) and Cara Therapeutics Inc. (NASDAQ:CARA)’s net margins, return on assets and return on equity.
+Table 2 shows Entera Bio Ltd. and Cara Therapeutics Inc.’s return on equity, net margins and return on assets.

 |Net Margins